groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert/compression.md

 ## About compression file formats

 File compression is a process aimed at reducing file sizes by eliminating unnecessary data.
 This compression technique enables the creation of smaller file archives, simplifying the transfer and backup of large files or file collections.
 Additionally, compressed files facilitate faster and more convenient downloads while maximizing the storage capacity of removable media.
-In this article, we will guide you on converting the most popular compression file formats using GroupDocs.Conversion.
+Below, we are going to guide you on converting the most popular compression file formats using GroupDocs.Conversion.

 ## Supported compression file conversions